 Before you decide upon a theme, be sure about what you need and your budget.
-If what you need from a theme is a simple design and you don’t want much customization ability then you should go for a free theme.
-Also, if you can code your way around to customize the theme even more and are confident that you won’t be needing much of support from the theme provider then you should go for a free theme.
+Free themes are good if what you need from a theme is a simple design and you don’t want much customization ability.
+Also, if you can code your way around to customize the theme even more and are confident that you won’t be needing much of support from the theme provider then you may consider a free theme.
 Free themes are the perfect choice for WordPress beginners.

 6 – Optimized for SEO

-When they say that the theme has SEO optimized it means that they follow the right coding, the theme is optimized for speed, has social media integration, good website structure with well-structured navigation, internal links, and content, and has a schema markup.
+When they say that the theme is optimized for the search engines it means that they follow the right coding, the theme is optimized for speed, has social media integration, good website structure with well-structured navigation, internal links, and content, and has a schema markup.

 Like every other added functionality to WordPress, there are certain plugins that facilitate the SEO of the website.
 The theme should be compatible with the plugin that you are using so that it does not generate any conflicts later on.

 7 – Cross-Browser Compatibility

 Users can access your website from any web browsers.
 You can not pick a theme that is compatible with only a popular web browser and assume that all your users will be using the same browser.
 If the theme that you are using is not cross-browser compatible, your website will generate different experiences with different browsers.